Early Learning Program

-The YWCA's 5-star Child Care Center brings the mission of the YWCA - eliminating racism and empowering women - to our youngest members.
+The YWCA's 5-star Early Learning Program brings the mission of the YWCA - eliminating racism and empowering women - to our youngest members.

 Children learn to appreciate other cultures, learn basic academics in the everyday world, and enjoy non-violent play.
-Individual assessments for each child show that the youngest are reaching the early developmental benchmarks, and the oldest are ready for Kindergarten.
+The Early Learning Program uses Creative Curriculum, an evidence-based model that prepares children to succeed cognitively, physically, socially, and emotionally.

-Parental involvement in the Center is highly encouraged.
+Parental involvement in the Early Learning Program is highly encouraged.
 Foster Grandparents are also very active in the Center.

 Rainbow in My Tummy

-Rainbow in My Tummy is a healthy eating program developed by the Verner Center for Early Learning.
-What started out as a way for Verner to feed their students and staff well has expanded into the Buncombe County community with RIMT being used in 14 preschools in the area.
-RIMT focuses on feeding children a wide range of fruits, vegetables, whole grains, and lean proteins while also staying inline with nutrition requirements from the Federal Government.
+Rainbow in My Tummy is a healthy eating curriculum developed by the Verner Center for Early Learning.
+Rainbow In My Tummy focuses on feeding children a wide range of fruits, vegetables, whole grains, and lean proteins while also staying inline with nutrition requirements from the Federal Government.

-At the YWCA we provide breakfast, lunch, and snack to our Child Care Center, as well as snack to our School Age program.
+At the YWCA we provide breakfast, lunch, and snack to our Early Learning Program, as well as snack to our Primary Enrichment Program.
 The menus help the children in our centers to be more comfortable trying new foods, and to get quality nutrition while attending the YW.

 To compliment the Rainbow in My Tummy program the students in our Early Learning Program also participate in Farmer's Market Friday, where they get to taste test a new fresh fruit or vegetable.
 Most every Friday you can find our Child Nutrition Coordinator in each classroom passing out samples of produce and talking with the kids about how and where the plants grow, what part of the plants we eat, or how the food tastes, smells or feels.
 The children, and staff, get to sample foods they may never have had before in a positive environment that encourages trying new foods.